Sheffield Prescription Order Line Information

 The precriptions still come to our gps for checking and authorising and we can still send them electronically to the chemist of your choice.
 However, we will no longer be accepting repeat prescriptions ordered on your behalf by pharmacies.
 If you currently use this method and you don’t think you will be able to take advantage of the Prescription Order Line, please let us know and we will arrange for your current ordering process to continue.

-For more information please see the leaflet below or pick one up in the surgery: Information Leaflet: /sites/default/files/kcfinder/POL%20patient%20leaflet%20PDF.pdf
+For more information please see the leaflet: Information Leaflet:

 Ordering Your Repeat Medication: